 The RAN’s light-cruisers Sydney and Melbourne operating in the North Sea also launched wheeled aircraft – the first being on 8 December 1917 when a Sopwith Pup

-Above: HMAS Sydney launches Sopwith Camel 2F.1 (N6822) into the wind from the ship’s rotatable platform Below left: Captain John Dumaresq RN, Sydney’s captain, was a great supporter of aviation.
-(AWM)
+Above: HMAS Sydney launches Sopwith Camel 2F.1 (N6822) into the wind from the ship’s rotatable platform.
+You can see an extraordinarily well preserved film of Camel Ops off Sydney here.
+Below left: Captain John Dumaresq RN, Sydney’s captain, was a great supporter of aviation.
+(AWM).